EI Communities in Arizona

 Being so close to the border, there is a lot of illegal activity at night, including break-ins.

-The elevation is about 4,000 ft., while the surrounding ranges go to nearly 10,000 ft.
+The elevation is about 4000 ft, while the surrounding ranges go to nearly 10,000 ft.
 The monsoon moderates the hot summers, but can also make the flat valley bottom a muddy hell.
-Winter days are mild, but winter nights frequently dip well below frost.
+Winter days are mild, but winter nights frequently dip well below freezing.
 The spring sees a lot of high winds.